ALL SOFTWARE EXERCISES

 Create a macro called SelectWeddingBlock (not a euphemism, just a reference to a block of data), and insert the following code:

-This macro will select the cell shown in yellow below (ie the one below the cell containing the word BRIDE)
+This will select the cell shown in yellow below.

-Run this macro - you should see that it selects Britney Spears in cell B4.
+Run the subroutine - you should see that it selects Britney Spears in cell B4.

 Finally, amend your macro so that it selects all of the marriage data (from Britney down and across):